 How we obtain your personal data

 We obtain your data from 111 providers (by telephone and/or 111 online) when you chose to be referred to an emergency department/urgent treatment centre/same-day emergency care service (ED/UTC/SDEC).

 How long we keep your personal data for

-We will share information your information with the relevant emergency department/urgent treatment centre/same-day emergency care service, and we will keep details of this for audit purposes for 8 years from that date.
+We will share your information with the relevant emergency department/urgent treatment centre/same-day emergency care service, and we will keep details of this for audit purposes for 8 years from that date.

-This is the time perioded recommended for keeping standard care records under the Records Management Code of Practice for Health and Social Care 2016.
+This is the time period recommended for keeping standard care records under the Records Management Code of Practice for Health and Social Care 2016.